Changissnz/displaced_worker_complex/README.md

 What skills the displaced worker have are not being maximalized by their occupation.
 But on this matter, the term "occupation" could be taken to mean the hobbies and passions of the displaced worker.
+Besides, what comes after maximalization is not much more on that, it seems, and compelled maximalization and the characterization of freedom as the liberty of sloth do not bode well with each other.
 The worker is displaced not necessarily because there are not enough labor vacancies for them to fill in.
 Their activities are difficult for them to monetize on.
 It is inadequate to generalize the aspirations of the displaced worker.
 They are an agent in a puzzling interaction of rule by market and rule by state.
 The state, in this context, is not so much a guarantee as it is a base for a people.
 For any individual that is to interact with their fellow human beings, there really is a state everywhere, states that normalize and safeguard.
 That is what a peace and obedience relies on.
 A